create col_type

 Functions allow to do advanced sql, the general syntax is this

-column_name, function_parameters
+select column_name, function_parameters

-view_name function
+from view_name function function_name(function_arguments)

-group by
+group by column_name

 function_parameters: p(colum_name1), p(colum_name2), ...